aws-amplify/docs/cli/migrate.md

 ### Auth

 To migrate auth CFN add the following to your cloud formation template.
-In a nutshell the changes are to append `env` to resource name.
+In a nutshell, the changes are to append `env` to the resource name.
 The cloud formation file for Auth category is located at `<project-dir>/amplify/backend/auth/cognito######/cognito######-cloudformation-template.yml`.
 Add `env`, `authRoleName`, `unauthRoleName`, `authRoleArn` and `unauthRoleArn` to `Parameters` section of the CFN.

 ```yaml